faithokamoto/faithokamoto.github.io/_posts/2025-09-22-documentation-and-mega-tools.md

 that I'm about to critique is anyone's *fault*.
 Nor does it necessarily reflect badly on anyone.

-**Documentation** is hard.
+**Documentation is hard**.
 Especially for such a big tool.
 Especially with deadlines (conference etc.).
 "Whoops, ran out of time to make a wiki page."
 And surely someone will get to it later.
 Right?<sup>3</sup>